Oluwajobs/oluwajobaa/_portfolio/WRF.md

 </figure><br>

-### Step 1: Get Meteorological Reanalysis Data to guide the simulation.
+### Step 1: Get Gridded Meteorological Data to guide the simulation.

 * Choosing the Reanalysis dataset: [List of available GRIB datasets from NCAR](http://www2.mmm.ucar.edu/wrf/users/download/free_data.html).
   * For Paris, I used ERA by ECMWF.